kudobuilder/kudo/keps/0018-controller-overhaul.md

 ### Goals

 - better understandable and tested controller code
-- ensuring correct plan is executed in case KUDO controller is not running for some time
+- ensuring the correct plan is executed in case the KUDO controller is not running for some time
 - atomicity on plan execution level - do not allow to run plan when other plan is in progress
 - be able to see current plan execution status